The William W. and Janet F. Crandall Beagle II Award

 Bill and Jan Crandall met while students at Stanford, and maintained a lifelong interest in education and travel that grew out of their undergraduate experiences.
 Their love of travel took them to nearly every continent, and continued as their family grew to include four sons.
 Bill spent his professional career as a consultant for Bechtel Corporation and as a Professor of Business at the College of San Mateo, while Jan was active in local civic organizations, book clubs, and support of the arts.
 Bill’s years at Bechtel offered the family many opportunities for travel, including a two-year stint in Sydney, Australia that turned into a trip around the world.
 In later years, they continued their travels, often with Stanford alumni groups, and pursued their hobbies (reading for Jan, photography for Bill) with renewed passion, especially in the context of their home-away-from-home along the McKenzie River in the Cascade Mountains of Oregon.
 They expressed their love of education and lifelong learning via several philanthropic projects including these wonderful Crandall Beagle II Awards.

-All Beagle II recipients are required to submit a Final Report at the conclusion of their individual voyages.
+All Beagle II recipients are required to submit a Final Report.
 These reports can take many shapes and forms.
 Examples of previously submitted reports can be found below for reference:

 - 21-22 Beagle II Awardee: Lila Mack - Blog